 Take preventative measures.

 The next time you light a candle or fire up the grill, make sure there is nothing within a short distance that could also potentially catch fire.
-Human error is one of the most common ways for home fires to start—so be mindful to take proper precautions.
+Human error is one of the most common ways for home fires to start—so be mindful about taking proper precautions.

 Have resources at the ready.

-It’s important to take preventative measures, but unfortunately sometimes accidents happen, no matter how hard you try to avert them.
+It’s important to take preventative measures, but unfortunately sometimes accidents happen, no matter how hard you try to avoid them.
 That’s why it is just as important to have a plan for the days, weeks, and months after a fire, just in case.
 Keep a bag of supplies and necessities outside the home, in your vehicle or in a shed.
-And make sure any important documents are locked within a fire proof box.
+And make sure any important documents are locked within a fireproof box.